 How much money do you want to raise?

-Is there a physical project you can help out with?
+Is there a physical project you can support?

 Can you collaborate with a local charity?

-Rally the members of your church around the charity you support.
+Rally your church around the charity you support.

 To connect with your church and community, you can ...